PowerMops/powermops-site/src/routes/pmops/Lesson-14.md

 Note: Actually, Mops itself supports Unicode, which is a vastly larger standard that encompasses many languages around the world, as well as formal rules for encoding, manipulating, and displaying those languages.
-The good news is that you won\'t generally need to be aware of this difference, since all the characters in the ASCII standard have been included as a subset of the of the Unicode standard.
+The good news is that you won't generally need to be aware of this difference, since all the characters in the ASCII standard have been included as a subset of the of the Unicode standard.
 In this manual, consider our use of the term ASCII to be synonymous with that subset of